azumakuniyuki/Haineko/README.md

 followings.
 These files are read from Haineko as a YAML-formatted file.

 ## etc/haineko.cf
 Main configuration file for Haineko.
+If you want to use other configuration file, set $HAINEKO\_CONF environment variable like 'export HAINEKO\_CONF=/etc/neko.cf'.

 ## etc/mailertable
 Defines "mailer table": Recipient's domain part based routing table like the